Frequently Asked Questions

 What is Prince William's e-mail address?
 I don't know.
 This isn't public knowledge and never will be.

-What would happen to Prince Harry if he married a Catholic?
+What would happen to Prince Harry if he married without permission?
 Nothing would happen except that he would lose his place in the line of succession.
-He would still be a member of the royal family.
-It isn't against the law for a royal family member to marry a Catholic, but doing so means he/she can't become the monarch.

 Can you give Prince William a message for me?
 No, sorry; I do not know Prince William!